-Article 11 To see if the Town will vote to fix the salary and compensation of all elected and appointed officers of the Town for the twelve month period ending June 30, 2019, as provided in M.G.L. c.41, §108, as amended, and to see if the Town will vote to raise and appropriate such sums of money as shall be deemed necessary to defray the expenses of the Town for that same period, or take any other action relative thereto.
+Moved and seconded that the Town vote to fix the salary and compensation of all elected and appointed officers of the Town for the twelve month period ending June 30, 2019, as provided in M.G.L. c.41, §108, as amended, and to see if the Town will vote to raise and appropriate such sums of money as shall be deemed necessary to defray the expenses of the Town for that same period, with each line being its own appropriation and in the total sum of 7,538,809, as recommended by the Finance Committee, such sum to be appropriated by transferring \$218,000 from Free Cash and raising \$7,320,809 from taxation.